 When working with a sensor in an application, the straightforward approach is to leave the sensor on all the time, as shown in case A of Figure 1.
-With this approach, the MCU can read the voltage across the variable resistor at any time, and calculate the current temperature based on the voltage.
+With this approach, the MCU can read the voltage across the variable resistor at any time and calculate the current temperature based on the voltage.

 This option is the easiest way to control the sensor, but it’s also the method that consumes the most energy.
-Now, 33 µA might not seem like much, but when a solar cell that small only produces 10 µW of current, we quickly see the problem.
+Now, 33 µA might not seem like much, but when a solar cell that small only produces 10 µW of current, you quickly see the problem.
 A better setup is shown in case B of Figure 1, where the MCU is able to control the power of the sensor directly, turning it on only when needed.

 Figure 1 - Two ways of powering a sensor, in this case a variable resistor, which could be a thermistor.

 In (A), current is always flowing through the resistors.
 (B) is much more efficient, only drawing current whenever a measurement is needed.

 The boxes in the drawing are MCU pins that can be driven high or low by the MCU to control the circuit.

 For an application that only needs to measure temperature once per second, the current consumption of the thermistor is now reduced to 0.165 nA.
 Assuming that you keep it on for 5 µs to sample it once every second, this approach gives you a 200,000x improvement in current consumption.

 When controlling the supply of external components through a pin on the MCU, you have to clearly define the default state of these circuits.
 On EFM32 products, all pins are floating when the device comes out of reset, which, in this scenario, is not an issue.
 For a device with default-low I/O, you want to connect the sensor as shown in case B of Figure 1.
 But if the I/O comes out as default-high, you should connect the other end of the resistor divider to VDD (supply) instead of ground.
 This will prevent current consumption through the sensor during MCU reset.